Recipe For Chocolate: Mission + product = brand.

-Already a top seller in the premium chocolate space and with a wide-reaching audience brought in by their global efforts, Endangered Species Chocolate (ESC) wanted our support in reaching their goal of providing one million dollars in annual giveback.
+Already a top seller in the premium chocolate space and with a wide-reaching audience brought in by their global efforts, ESC wanted our support in reaching their goal of providing one million dollars in annual giveback.
 With 10% of their net profits given to conservation organizations, more sales would mean more donations to wildlife.

 AudienceThrough our initial investigation, it became clear that the successful company hadn’t yet honed in on the behaviors and characteristics of its consumers.
 To really accomplish their goal, they needed to know the ins and outs of their current and potential consumers, and identify influences along the path to purchase.
 We needed to directly pinpoint behaviors and preferences in order to create robust consumer profiles, helping ESC launch a new marketing strategy.